ericaleon/ETL_project/README.md

 For the collected data on honey production:
 Alaska, Connecticut, Delaware, Maryland, Massachusetts, Nevada, New Hampshire, New Mexico, Oklahoma, and Rhode Island were not individually reported on.

-Also, in 2015, California, Alaska, and Hawaii did not report on their use of the 7 pestiides believed to cause adverse effects on colony health.
+Also, in 2015, California, Alaska, and Hawaii did not report on their use of the 7 pesticides believed to cause adverse effects on colony health.

 ## Authors